-2.3 Functional description for integrated thermal energy metering
+2.3 Functional description for integrated thermal energy metering.

 The compressor manufacturer's performance specifications for different pressure levels are stored in the heat pump software.
-Two additional pressure sensors for determining the current pressure level are installed in the refrigeration circuit of the heat pump, one before and one after the compressor.
+Two additional pressure sensors for determining the current pressure level are installed in the refrigerating circuit, one before and one after the compressor.
 The current heat output can be calculated from the compressor data stored in the software and the current pressure level.
 The integral for the heat output over the runtime gives the quantity of thermal energy supplied by the heat pump, which is displayed separately for heating, domestic hot water preparation and swimming pool water preparation on the heat pump manager display.